MiSTer-devel/MkDocs_MiSTer/docs/advanced/network.md

 Replace these values with the network interface name you got in the previous step and the IP address you want to set it to.

-Open dhcpcd configuration file for editing by running the command `nano /etc/dhcpcd.conf` (or `vi /etc/dhcpcd.conf` if you know what that is and prefer it).
+Open dhcpcd configuration file for editing by running the command `nano /etc/dhcpcd.conf`.
 Press ++Down++ until you're at the bottom of the file then type the following:
 ```
 interface eth0